alexishuf/kpmouse/README.md

 Activation
 ------------

 `kpmouse` should run as a background process within the X session on which it will control the mouse.
 It will intercept `KeyPress` and `KeyRelease` events on the numeric keypad when **NumLock is off**.
 Other modifiers (Ctrl, Shift, Alt, Meta, Caps Lock) can bee activated in any combination and will not be affected, so that hitting '/' with Ctrl pressed will be interpreted as a Ctrl+Click.
 Numbers 1-9 control movement, keys /, * and - control the left, middle and right mouse buttons.
-Unlike in X11 mouse keys, 5 has no role and 0 servers to reverse the last movement step.

 Movement
 ----------